uPortal-Project/uportal-project.github.io/governance/meetings/uportal-steering-committee-2019-03-06.md

 * Improved web presence
 * Migrate usable content from wiki to Github
 * Improve internationalization of documentation
-We discussed concerns that some nternational participants may feel isolated.
+We discussed concerns that some international participants may feel isolated.
 * Clarify maven release process
 * Clarify uPortal Supporting Subscription program
 * Establish a uPortal demo site